Happy Birthday Boho

 Pizza the Way Nature Intended

 The last time I wrote, I was busy recovering from my apartment farewell party.
-While doing dishes, scrubbing the grill pan, drying stemware, and generally putting my place back to its original position, I also had to drink the remaining Chardonnay and do something about all those leftover Bahn Mi.
+While doing dishes, scrubbing the grill pan, drying stemware, and generally putting my place back to its original position, I also had to drink the remaining Chardonnay and do something about all those leftover Banh Mi.
 I had so many of them!
 Over the past three years of cooking for big groups of people, I’ve learned that the hardest part isn’t cooking, cleaning, or hostessing.
 It’s knowing how much food to buy.

 I bought 25 baguettes from Jasmine Deli.
 They were relatively short, so cut in half, I had 50 small sandwiches for 20 people.
 I thought that everyone would have two with a few people having a few more — but somehow this math didn’t work.
 Even after eating them myself all weekend, there were so many leftover I had to bring a bunch to work.
 Most people put bagels, donuts, and cookies in the spare cube.
 I put roasted beet and tomato salad, minted watermelon with pineapple, and lemongrass pork and tofu Banh Mi.
 I suppose every office has someone like me, right?
 (Don’t answer that.)